spettersson/splunk4patientprivacy/data_guide.md

 When Splunk receives logs, it needs information about which sourcetype to assign to which log.
 This is typically done by the collection mechanism (e.g., [Splunk Universal Forwarder](https://docs.splunk.com/Documentation/Forwarder/latest/Forwarder/Abouttheuniversalforwarder)/[HTTP Event Collector](https://docs.splunk.com/Documentation/Splunk/latest/Data/UsetheHTTPEventCollector)) assigning sourcetype metadata which subsequently is carried over with the logs when sent to Splunk Enterprise/Cloud.
 How this assignment is done depends on the collection mechanism used, which in turn depends on how logs can be accessed from the system in question.

 A common scenario is that the system you want to collect logs from writes logs to multiple text files, which can then be collected by a Splunk Universal Forwarder (UF).
-A Splunk UF is a lightweight agent that, among other capabilities, can tail log files, continuously reading and forwarding both existing and new log entries to Splunk Enterprise or Splunk Cloud.
+A Splunk UF is a lightweight agent that, among other capabilities, can tail log files, reading and forwarding both historical and new log entries to Splunk Enterprise or Splunk Cloud.
 Unlike many other agents, a Splunk UF is designed to do minimal processing, focusing solely on reading log files and sending them unaltered to Splunk.

 The instructions that a Splunk UF needs is what directory or files to monitor and what metadata to add to those logs (e.g., which sourcetype to assign and in what Splunk [index](https://docs.splunk.com/Splexicon:Index) to store the logs).
 This is defined in the configuration file [inputs.conf](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf).
 If you are collecting logs for Cambio Cosmic, edit `./default/inputs.conf`in the add-on created for that specific vendor and add one stanza per sourcetype.
 If you’ve already mapped out which logs should be assigned which sourcetype, this step should be straightforward.